dcastil/tailwind-merge/docs/features.md

 twMerge('[padding:1rem] p-8') // → '[padding:1rem] p-8'
 ```

+> **Warning**
-Watch out for mixing arbitrary properties which could be expressed as Tailwind classes. tailwind-merge does not resolve conflicts between arbitrary properties and their matching Tailwind classes to keep the bundle size small.
+> Watch out for mixing arbitrary properties which could be expressed as Tailwind classes. tailwind-merge does not resolve conflicts between arbitrary properties and their matching Tailwind classes to keep the bundle size small.

 ## Supports arbitrary variants